Braided distributivity: Abelian categories plus distributivity

 (In the first of these computations, we used the definition of how the product bifunctor $\oplus$ acts on morphisms, and then we used the definition of $\delta$.
 In the second computation, we used the definition of $\delta$ and then the fact that $\otimes$ is functorial in both arguments along with the definition of $\oplus$ on morphisms.)
 The last lines in our two computations agree because $\otimes$ is a bifunctor.
 This completes the verification that $\delta$ is natural.

 We still need to specify the nullary part of the distributivity structure, the natural isomorphisms $\eps_A:A\otimes0\to0$, but this is trivial; 0 is terminal so any object has just one morphism to 0.
 (We could equivalently say $\eps_A=p_{A,0,2}$.)
 Naturality of $\eps$ is trivial also, since it requires equality between morphisms to the terminal object.
+To show that $\eps_A$ is an isomorphism, we consider the unique morphism $0\to A\otimes0$ given by initiality of $0$.
+Composing it with $\eps_A$ in one order, we get an endomorphism of 0, which is the identity of 0 because 0 is terminal (and also because 0 is initial).
+The composite in the other order is an endomorphism of $A\otimes0$ that factors through 0 and is therefore the zero element of the endomorphism group $Hom(A\otimes0,A\otimes0)$.
+We must show that this zero endomorphism is also the identity endomorphism.
+But this property, ``zero equals identity'' is true for the object 0 and is preserved by $A\otimes-$ because this is functorial and bilinear.

+Having specified all the natural isomorphisms required in the definition of BD categories, we must still verify all the BD axioms.